blackducksoftware/synopsysctl/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report a bug encountered while using Synopsys Operator
+about: Report a bug encountered while using Synopsysctl
 labels: kind/bug

 ---